luca28pet/PreciseCpsCounter/README.md

 ## Known Issues
 **Incorrect CPS measurement when hitting blocks**
 If a click is well-timed and you manage to initiate the breaking of 2 (or more) blocks with one click, it will result as 2+ clicks because the client sends two PlayerActionPackets.
+You can workaround this by disabling count-left-click-on-block in the config.yml file, but it will not take into account any left click on blocks.